birds-canopy/canapy/README.md

 annotating.
 When dealing with songbirds for instance, one file should ideally contain a single song sequence.

-Your dataset should therefore looks something like this:
+Your dataset should therefore look something like this:

 ```text
 ├── song_dataset